Updated May 30, 2023, at 3:20 p.m. CT

-The deductible is the amount you’re responsible for paying if you’re in a collision and held liable for it.
-The premium is the amount you pay each month to have the insurance.
+An insurance deductible is the amount you’re responsible for paying if you’re in a collision and held liable for it before your insurance covers the rest.
+The insurance premium is the amount you pay each month to have the insurance coverage.

 Typically, the lower your insurance deductible, the higher your premium will be.
 And the higher your deductible, the lower your premium will be.

 So, is it better to have a higher or lower deductible?
 Typically, your best option is to take the middle road and find a plan that offers the maximum deductible you can easily afford along with the lowest premiums.

 Consider these tips when navigating the right insurance deductible for you.

 Talk to your agent about your insurance deductible

 Your insurance agent can help you review your coverage, explore other options and play with the numbers to help you determine the best fit for you and your budget, said Brad Langan, senior insurance agent at Dupaco Insurance Services.

 “If you’re not versed in insurance, you may not be getting what you think you are,” Langan said.
 “Different policies use different language.”

 For example, Langan recently heard about a driver who accidentally left his keys in his car.
 The car was stolen, and the driver’s insurance won’t cover the claim.
 Why?
 The fine print states an exception for leaving the keys in the vehicle.

 “That’s why you want to make sure you get a good policy,” Langan said.